joopixel1/CSES/lessons/DSA/Array.md

     How to classify a problem as a Dynamic Programming algorithm Problem?
     1. Typically, all the problems that require maximizing or minimizing certain quantities or counting problems that say to count the arrangements under certain conditions or certain probability problems can be solved by using Dynamic Programming.
     2. All dynamic programming problems satisfy the overlapping subproblems property and most of the classic Dynamic programming problems also satisfy the optimal substructure property.
 Once we observe these properties in a given problem be sure that it can be solved using Dynamic Programming.

-- Greedy
-- Data Structures
-- Summing
 - Recursion:
     - There are two types of cases in recursion i.e. recursive case and a base case.
     - The base case is used to terminate the recursive function when the case turns out to be true.
     - Each recursive call makes a new copy of that method in the stack memory.
     - Examples of Recursive algorithms: Merge Sort, Quick Sort, Tower of Hanoi, Fibonacci Series, Factorial Problem, etc.
     - Tail recursion is better optimized by compiler than non-tail compilation.
+- Greedy:
+- Data Structures
+- Summing

 ## Subarray